 Our principal research and development center is located at Building 3, 418 Guilin Road, Xuhui District, Shanghai, China with approximately 45,500 square feet of space.
-Our process development center is located at 12th Floor, Building 1, No. 926, Yishan Road, Xuhui District, Shanghai, China with approximately 14,700 square feet of space.
+Our process development center is located at 12th Floor, Building 1, No. 926, Yishan Road, Xuhui District, Shanghai, China with approximately 14,900 square feet of space.
 Our GMP facility is located at Building 12, Block B, Phase II, Biobay Industrial Park, 218 Sangtian Street, Suzhou Industrial Park, Jiangsu Province, China with approximately 66,000 square feet of space.
-We established our Beijing branch company in February 2021 to support clinical study and the current business address is Room 910, Building 2, Prosper Center, No. 5 Guanghua Road, Chaoyang District, Beijing, China.
-In January 2022, we opened our U.S. Innovation Center at 6191 Cornerstone Court, Suite 105, San Diego, CA. In March 2022, we opened our Shanghai Headquarters at 41th Floor, Building A, No. 188 Hongbaoshi Road, Changning District, Shanghai, China with approximately 24,300 square feet of office space.
+In March 2021, we opened our Suzhou office at Northwest 2F, GCL R&D Building, No. 28, Xinqing Road, Suzhou Industrial Park, Jiangsu Province, China with approximately over 15,000 square feet of office space.
+We established our Beijing branch company in February 2021 to support clinical study and the address is 17F1-A11, 1st Floor, Building 5, Courtyard 7, Liqing Road, Chaoyang District, Beijing, China.
+In March 2022, we expanded our Shanghai Office at 41st Floor, Building A, No. 188 Hongbaoshi Road, Changning District, Shanghai, China with approximately 24,300 square feet of office space.
 We believe that our current facilities are suitable and adequate to meet our current needs.
 If we need to add new facilities or expand existing facilities as we add employees, we believe that suitable additional space will be available to accommodate any such expansion of our operations.